MichaelKalamogan/MichaelKalamogan/README.md

 - 👋 Hi, I’m @MichaelKalamogan
 - 👀 I’m interested in and also in the process of becoming a full stack developer.
-- 🌱 Here are a couple of my projects in progress and would appreadicate any comments/inputs anyone has.
+- 🌱 Here are a couple of my projects.
+I would appreadicate any comments/inputs anyone has.
 - 📫 You can reach me at michaelkalamogan@gmail.com

 <!---